The Joy of Trauma

 Occasionally my dad defied the instructions and went up to the roof with some other neighbours to watch our missiles intercept the Iraqi missiles over the night sky.
 I don’t know if it was because he was curious or because he didn’t believe it.

 The villain was a moustached man in army uniforms by the name of Sadam Hussain.
-I didn’t think a man with such a ridiculous moustache can cause much damage, but it was years before anyone told me about the second world war.
+I didn’t think a man with such a ridiculous moustache can cause much damage, but it was years before anyone told me about the moustache fashion of the second world war.
 Somewhat amused by his silly appearance, I tried to reach out to Sadam and reason with him.

 The only man I knew of who could potentially help was Dudu Topaz.